 The Higg Index launched in 2012.
 Over 21,000 organizations around the world use the Higg Index.
 A&F Co. started using the Higg FEM in 2012 and became members of SAC in 2018.
 The Higg FEM provides a common language and platform to track and measure environmental impact, avoid redundance and facilitate industry collaboration to drive improvement in sustainability.

-To work towards A&F Co.’s 2021 goal, the A&F Co.
+A&F Co. strives to continually reduce the environmental impact of suppliers.
+The intent of our goal is to ensure suppliers align with industry norm and continuously improve.
+To help suppliers work towards our goal, the A&F Co.
 Hong Kong team will support facilities through factory visits, trainings, setting targets, identifying area of improvement across all seven sections and tracking improvement progress through the Performance Improvement Plans.

 Measuring Our Progress